 It’s more important than ever to deliver effective careers guidance in schools and a key part of the school curriculum.
 High-quality careers guidance is critical to young people’s futures.
 It prepares them for their future careers by providing them with a clear understanding of the world of work, highlighting what routes to employment are available, and gives them an insight into what careers they might find engaging and rewarding.

-We’ve used our 60+ years of experience in the employment sector to create a unique guide that gives careers advice for students, empowering them to make the right choices for them.
+We understand that finding quality career resources can be a challenge for many educators, so we’ve used our 60+ years of experience in the employment sector to create a unique guide that gives careers advice for students, empowering them to make the right choices for their future.

 What does the guide include?

 In-depth information on the various routes to employment (apprenticeships, traineeships, higher education, volunteering, and going straight into the workplace) and a tick box exercise to help students establish which option is best suited to their career goals.

 Information on different sectors including STEM careers, jobs in green energy, and 14 other industries, such as marketing, construction, health and care, and human resources.

 Within each sector we have picked out one or two entry-level jobs that are suitable for school leavers, pinpointing what GCSE’s, A-Levels, or equivalent qualifications they need to enter that profession, how much they can expect to earn when they start out, and how much they can earn after three and six years.